The 8 best dehumidifiers – combat condensation and mould, plus dry laundry quickly with our tried-and-tested favourites

 Although the De'Longhi DEX212F 12L Tasciugo AriaDry Dehumidifier is on the more expensive side, its sleek appearance is matched by its performance when it comes to drying laundry.

-Fast, surprisingly quiet and efficient at drying clothes – leaving them feeling softer than when dried on a heated airer – our tester found that a few downsides are the fact it's on the heavier side and doesn't have a humidity level display like some of the other models.
+Fast, surprisingly quiet and efficient at drying clothes – leaving them feeling softer than when dried on a heated airer – our tester, Sarah Harley, found that a few downsides are that it's on the heavier side (10.3kg) and doesn't have a humidity level display like some of the other models.

 Read our full DeLonghi DEX212F 12L Tasciugo AriaDry Dehumidifier review for more detail.